jiannan-xu/jiannan-xu.github.io/_pages/research.md

  * Scheduled to present at INFORMS 2024, Seattle, WA.

+ * Scheduled to present at Imperial President's PhD Scholars Research Symposium 2024.
+(By co-author)

  * Presented at POMS Conference 2024, Minneapolis, MN.

  * Presented at 2023 Purdue Operations Symposium.